arnavn101/arnavn101/README.md

 # Hello 👋 And Welcome to my GitHub profile! :

-My favorite programming languages is Python! <br />
+My favorite programming language is Python! <br />

 🌱 These are the current projects I'm working on: <br /> ⚡ WebXplore (Scraping) <br />